dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-ios-devices-with-activation-lock-bypass-for-microsoft-intune.md

 ---

 # Help protect iOS devices with Activation Lock bypass for Microsoft Intune
 Microsoft Intune can help you manage iOS Activation Lock, a feature of the Find My iPhone app for iOS 7.1 and later devices.
 Activation Lock is enabled automatically when a user opens the Find My iPhone app on a device.
-After it is enabled, the user must enter an Apple ID and password before the user can:
+After it is enabled, the user's Apple ID and password must be entered before anyone can:

 -   Turn off Find My iPhone